sing-group/aibench-project/docs/source/basics.rst

 Additional parameters can be passed here.
 Parameters are delimited by ``,`` and values are assigned with ``parameter=value``.

-Ports of type ``File`` can use the following two parameters to configure the file chooser showed to the user:
+Ports of type ``File`` can use the following three parameters to configure the file chooser showed to the user:

 - ``selectionMode``: which can be ``files``, ``directories`` or ``filesAndDirectories``.